 Delivered study plan 2025/2026

-The doctoral programme offers a broad range of educational activities designed to support the academic development of PhD candidates.
-The seminar offerings are particularly rich and include contributions from prominent international scholars in the field of computer science.
+The PhD program offers a wide range of educational activities designed to support the academic development of doctoral students.
+The seminar offering is particularly rich and includes contributions from internationally renowned scholars in the field of computer science.

-The activities provided include dedicated courses delivered specifically to PhD students—mainly focusing on cross-cutting topics and soft skills—as well as advanced thematic seminars in which international experts teach short courses on emerging subjects of shared interest.
-Taken together, these initiatives help students explore diverse areas within computer science.
-PhD candidates are also given the opportunity to attend summer and winter schools, as well as major conferences in their research areas, as part of their training.
-Finally, it is worth noting that students consistently achieve significant research outcomes, such as the acceptance of papers at national and international scientific conferences, many of which are top-tier (rank A+/A++), and they receive both financial and logistical support to participate.
+The proposed activities include courses specifically dedicated to PhD students, mainly focused on cross-cutting topics and soft skills, as well as advanced thematic seminars in which international experts deliver short courses on emerging topics of common interest.
+Overall, these initiatives encourage the exploration of different areas of computer science.
+PhD students also have the opportunity to participate in summer and winter schools, as well as in the major conferences in their respective research areas, as part of their training path.
+Finally, it is important to emphasize that students consistently achieve significant research results, such as the acceptance of papers at national and international scientific conferences, many of which are top-tier (rank A+/A++), and that they receive both financial and logistical support to attend them.

 TBA